 It’s really funny because as I get older, I just want to be younger again, but really I don’t.
 I only want to be younger so I can look better and have more time.
 The reason I don’t wish I was younger is because I wasn’t as wise as I am today.
 And maybe I will say that 5 years from now, 10 years from now, 20 years from now.
 Most likely, that will be the case.
 Only I will be even older.
 So, is it a lose-lose?
 Actually, it’s a win-win.

 In closing, this sweet man who can’t let go of his divorce regret needs to take some action to make his life work.
 That might mean working on his marriage or it might mean divorce.
 He needs to find a way to be happy and instead of focusing on his mistakes every minute.
 He should try to focus on having gratitude for his children, possibly his wife, his family, and all the other meaningful people and things in his life.

 Big hugs to this guy.
 Stop regretting the past, start accepting things as they are, and start living for today.

 Like this post?
-Check out my blog, “Getting Divorced?
+Check out, “Getting Divorced?
 One Word That Will Keep You Out of the Garbage Chute.”